 That’s why you need a floor that can handle anything and everything that life throws its way.

 So, what is the best flooring for bathrooms?
-It must be a product that is durable and able to handle all the messes and moisture that you find in a bathroom.
+It must be a product that is durable and able to handle all the messes and moisture you’ll typically find in a bathroom.

 - Many styles and colors to choose from.